HBAZINSIDE/docker-symfony-mountain-peaks/README.md

 ## Access

-1 - http://localhost/api/doc (to access the api documentation and swagger's sandbox for API operations)
+1. http://localhost/api/doc (to access the api documentation and swagger's sandbox for API operations)

-2 - http://localhost/web/mountain/peaks (to access create/read/update/delete web forms)
+2. http://localhost/web/mountain/peaks (to access create/read/update/delete web forms)
 This part is a work in progress with no associated style sheets yet

+## TODO

+1. Add validation for the geographical Bounding Box sent data